Caron Renaissance in Florida

-- The Sober Dorm Program provides a dorm on the Caron Renaissance campus so that college students can take part in transitional living in a safe collegiate recovery environment while pursuing their academic goals.
+- The Sober Dorm Program provides a dorm on the Caron Renaissance campus so students, 18+ years of age, can take part in transitional living in a safe, collegiate recovery environment while pursuing their academic goals.

-With a collaborative approach, this multidisciplinary team creates tailored treatment plans and addresses co-occurring disorders, like depression, anxiety, or trauma as needed.
+Our interdisciplinary team develops tailored treatment plans and addresses mental health and co-occurring disorders, like depression, anxiety, or trauma.Meet Our Team

 Dr. Anthony Campo, MD, FAPA, FASAM